 - 65. WFP will deepen its partnerships with the Ministry of National Development Planning and key government agencies in the sectors of food security, nutrition, statistics, meteorology, disaster preparedness and environmental management.
 WFP will work with key partners on complementing the existing government disaster management monitoring platforms to enhance shock-responsive social protection programmes.
 WFP will also work with reputable universities and national and international research institutes. - 66.
-WFP will continue to engage with the Food and Agriculture Organization of the United Nations (FAO) and the International Fund for Agricultural Development (IFAD) on food security and nutrition analysis in urban and rural contexts, including through the Rome-based agencies' joint plan for Indonesia.
+WFP will continue to engage with FAO and IFAD on food security and nutrition analysis in urban and rural contexts, including through the Rome-based agencies' joint plan for Indonesia.
 WFP will work with other United Nations partners, including the United Nations Children's Fund (UNICEF) and WHO, and with the United Nations Secretary General's Global Pulse data initiative, Pulse Lab Jakarta. - 67.
 Through South-South cooperation WFP will pursue opportunities to engage in technical assistance and policy dialogue in the areas of food security and nutrition forecasting and analysis, including as an enabler and connector.